 Right now he has proven he has the power at super featherweight and lightweight, but would love to see him move up in weight one day to see if he can handle bigger guys at welterweight.
 Training under the guidance of team Canelo, they will no doubt at some point want to move him up in weight like Canelo has been so successful in recent years.

 Read our boxing-style analysis of Ryan Garica here.

 9. Devin Haney

 The Dream Devin Haney is one of the slickest boxers on the list and with over 26 pro fights at 22, this kid has all the potential to eventually make it up to welterweight.
-Having defeated top former world champions Linares and Gamboa, he has proven elite skills at such a young age.
+Having defeated top former world champions Linares, Gamboa and Lomachenko.
+He has proven elite skills at such a young age.

 I do see Haney eventually fighting at welterweight, but when you look at the size difference between him and some of the other talents at welterweight now, Ennis and Ortiz it could prove difficult.
-Despite this he is real flashy defensive operator in the ring with a brilliant jab that will get him far.
+Despite this, he is a really flashy defensive operator in the ring with a brilliant jab that will get him far.

 10. Gervonta ‘Tank’ Davis

 The final boxer on this list is of course Gervonta Tank Davis who is definitely the smallest on this list at only 5′ 5½″.
 I do struggle to see how the current lightweight can make it all the way up to welterweight and I do believe that would be his ceiling.